 3. Communication with the future worker

-For an onboarding process to be effective, it is important to maintain constant communication with the future employee.
+For an onboarding process to be effective, it is important to maintain constant communication with future employees.
 At times, it is common for workers to receive other offers while they are waiting to enter their position in a company, this is why it is essential to maintain communication.
 Without proper follow up, the new employee may back out if they receive a better offer.

-Take advantage of the first few days, following the signing of the offer letter, to provide your new member a proper welcome.
+Take advantage of the first few days, following the signing of the offer letter, to provide your new member with a proper welcome.
 Use this time to explain to them what their functions will be, the type of contract they will have, and what they will be required to do in their role.

 4. Collecting employee contact details

 The other details you can ask from your future employee are those which will be reflected in the contract:

 The employee must communicate to the company, any modification or change to their address.
 In the case that the employee leaves, you will need the most updated information to contact them with.

 Organising a welcome session for your new employee is the first thing you should arrange.
 The proper welcome will ensure the new employee feels comfortable and well received by the company.
 You can organize the welcome in several ways.
 Some of these may include, recording a welcome video, carrying out group activities, presenting the new member to their co-workers, etc. Giving a gift to new staff is also a great way to make them feel welcome.

 Fundamentally, every onboarding plan for employees includes a collection of the employee’s basic data; this is an essential part of the hire paperwork and is separate from the data which is sent to social security.